ldatb/ataides-website/hugo/content/how-we-work.md

 | Monthly retainer | Strategic advisory with reserved hours|
 | On-demand | Available for boards, migrations, or critical events |

-## Engagement Principles
+## Our Operating Principles

-- We’re vendor-neutral.
-No incentives, no lock-in.
+- Neutral and independent: no vendors, no conflicts
-- We don’t oversell.
-If it’s not a fit, we’ll say it.
+- Outcome-oriented: every engagement produces real artifacts
-- We speak your language.
-Whether you're a CEO or a DevOps engineer.
+- Role-aware: we adapt to both boardroom and engineering contexts
-- We deliver with clarity.
-Every engagement ends with something useful, usable, and defensible.
+- Integrity over sales: if it’s not a fit, we say so

 Want to see how this process applies to your case?
 [→ Schedule a discovery call](/contact)